-Asclepias purpurascen - purple milkweed

-Asclepias verticilla - whorled milkweed

-Asclepias exaltata - poke milkweed
+Asclepias purpurascen - purple milkweed Asclepias verticilla - whorled milkweed Asclepias exaltata - poke milkweed

-When handling any parts of milkweed plants, remember: Do not eat and do not get the white sap (latex) on your skin or eyes.
+When handling any parts of milkweed plants, remember: Do not eat and do not get the white sap (latex) on skin or in eyes.

 Milkweed is easy to grow.